DEVSENSE/phptools-docs/docs/vscode/configuration.md

 ## Installation

-The extension is installed through the VSCode's main window.
-Please refer to [managing extensions in VS Code](https://code.visualstudio.com/docs/editor/extension-gallery) for detailed information.
+The extension is installed through the Visual Studio Code' `Extensions` window.

+- Navigate to `Extensions` view (`View` / `Extensions`)
+- Search for `"PHP Tools"`
+- Install the extension, and eventually reload your VS Code window.

-After the successful installation, you should be prompted to [activate](#license-activation) your copy of PHP Tools.
+After the successful installation, please [activate](#license-activation) your copy of PHP Tools.

 ### Offline installation

-You can download the `.vsix` installation file from our [download section](https://www.devsense.com/download#vscode).
-The installation file has to be installed using the VSCode's `Command palette`, command `Extensions: Install from VSIX`.
+Download the `.vsix` installation file from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=DEVSENSE.phptools-vscode).
+The installation file has to be installed using the Visual Studio Code' `Command palette`, using the command `Extensions: Install from VSIX`.

-The program may perform an additional download of dependencies during the first start, after the installation.
-Please, be sure to have an Internet connection.
-In case your computer cannot go online, do one of the following:

-- Install Microsoft .NET 5.0, Runtime or Sdk, for your platform (More information on https://www.microsoft.com/net/download), or
-- Advanced: Download the dependency manually.
-See VSCode's Output, panel 'PHP', for the log and the URL of the dependency.
-Extract the zip file into `/out/server` of the extension's installation directory.

 ## Configuration options